All you need to know about planning an educational visit

 Is there an opportunity for me to give feedback about the visit?

 Yes, an evaluation form is sent to the group leader with every invoice following a visit or can be downloaded here and sent to Geevor via email or post.
-Alternatively, comments can be posted on our Facebook page or on the bottom of any page of this website.
+Alternatively, comments can be posted on our Tripadvisor page.
 Geevor’s Learning Team values your constructive feedback about learning at Geevor and your visiting experience, as it informs our future practice, so please contact us.

 Is there coach parking?